 Arctic air swooped in overnight, dropping the temperature from 25° at midnight to -2° at 9AM - the coldest reading of the winter.
 Winds gusting between 20-30 mph produced a wind chill of 25° below zero.

-Today saw the biggest snowfall of the winter, as six inches of snow fell between 1-10PM.
+Today saw the biggest snowfall of the winter, as six inches fell between 1-10PM.
 This storm followed a bout of sleet and freezing rain over five of the previous six days.
 Today's high/low was 25/20.

 2.6" of snow fell during the afternoon and evening.
 It was the second largest accumulation in a winter in which just ten inches fell.

 An intense winter storm developed off the Delmarva peninsula during the day and by nightfall near-blizzard conditions were common in NYC and points north and east.
 An icy mix of light snow and wind blown sleet began at daybreak and fell throughout the day, becoming steadier and heavier after dark.
 By midnight 6.3" had fallen in Central Park; by the time the snow ended shortly before daybreak, 11.4" had piled up.
-However, NYC's total was manageable compared to Suffolk County and New England, where accumulations of two-to-two-and-a-half feet were common.
+However, NYC's total was manageable compared to Suffolk County and New England, where accumulations of two to two-and-a-half feet were common.